-All rendering providers participating in the Optum SLCo network are required to comply with CMS (Center for Medicare and Medicaid Services) rules regarding the use of NPI (National Provider Identifier) on the submission of claims.
+All rendering providers (see pg.
+56) participating in the Optum SLCo network are required to comply with Center for Medicare and Medicaid Services (CMS) rules regarding the use of NPI on the submission of claims.
+For a full overview on the use of NPI, please visit the NPI section of the CMS web site at cms.gov/Regulations-and-Guidance.